 This is a District need-based grant program.
-Students must complete a FAFSA and be enrolled in a CTEprogram.
+Students must complete a FAFSA and be enrolled in a CTE program.
 Awards may vary but cannot exceed tuition (not applied toward materials, ID fees, textbooks or supplies).
 Awards are determined by the school and are based upon need and availability of funds.
 Please refer to School Board Policy 2450- Adult, Post-Secondary, Career and Community Education.

 Students receiving DFAP funds who do not maintain SAP will be denied approval for future awards.
 Students who fail a class while receiving funds from DFAP or Fee Waiver, will not receive this assistance to repeat the course.
 Students must follow the attendance and academic guidelines established by the school.
-Students must complete FM 6498 DFAP/ Fee Waiver Application.
-No DFAP is allowed for students taking career technical educational classes strictly for personal or hobby use.
+Students must complete FM 6498 DFAP/Fee Waiver Application.
+No DFAP is allowed for students taking career technical education classes strictly for personal or hobby use.

-• Federal Pell Grant Program
+Federal Pell Grant Program

 Federally funded grants are awarded by the United States Department of Education (USDOE) to students who demonstrate financial need.
 The Pell Grant is available to students who enroll in an eligible Title IV program and meet all other requirements set by the USDOE.
-Applications for Federal Student Aid can be accessed through the Internet at www.fafsa.ed.gov/.
+Applications for Federal Student Aid can be accessed through the Internet at www.studentaid.gov.

-• Federal Supplemental Opportunity Grant (FSOG)
+Federal Supplemental Educational Opportunity Grant (FSEOG)